dmlc/xgboost/doc/tutorials/external_memory.rst

 XGBoost can retrieve data with significantly lower overhead.
 When the input data is dense, there's minimal to no performance loss for training, except for the initial construction of the :py:class:`~xgboost.ExtMemQuantileDMatrix`.
-The initial construction iterates through the input data twice, as a result, the overhead compared to in-core training is one additional data read.
+The initial construction iterates through the input data twice, as a result, the most significantly overhead compared to in-core training is one additional data read when the data is dense.

 To run experiments on these platforms, the open source `NVIDIA Linux driver
 <https://developer.nvidia.com/blog/nvidia-transitions-fully-towards-open-source-gpu-kernel-modules/>`__